makersacademy/takeaway-challenge/README.md

 *Thoughts & Notes*
 ------------------
 #Friday 26th of november '21
-I created a interactive menu based on the student directory we created a few weeks ago. this should implement basic funtions for the user story 1 and 2 the user can :
-- check the menu (list of prices and dishes)
-- can order a meal (add to basket several dishes)
+I create a interactive menu based on the student directory we created a few weeks ago. this should implement basic funtions for the user story 1 and 2 the user can check the menu (list of prices and dishes) can order a meal (add to basket several dishes)

 here is the diagram for the application I am trying to build : https://wireframe.cc/7hfxO2